EnesCeltikk/Optimus-Backend-Path/README.md

 ## 🛠️ Developer Notes
 - **Auth**: Uses a dummy token for demo.
 Swap in JWT logic for production.
 - **Migrations**: Managed via SQL scripts in `db/migrations/`.
-- **Testing**: Add your tests!
-Structure is ready for unit and integration tests.
-- **Extra features**: Audit logs, Redis caching, event sourcing are outlined in the description and can be added as needed.

 ---

-## 🤝 Contributing
-Pull requests, issues, and suggestions are welcome!
-Please:
-- Fork the repo
-- Create a feature branch
-- Open a PR with a clear description

----

-## 📄 License
-MIT — use, modify, and share freely.

----

-Happy coding!
-If you build something cool with this, let me know or open a PR. :)